 Step #1: Step in your customers’ shoes to build a buyer journey map

-What is a customer journey map?
-It tells the story of the client’s experience: from initial contact, through the process of engagement and into a long-term relationship.
+A customer journey map tells the story of the client’s experience: from initial contact, through the process of engagement, and into a long-term relationship.

 Define the timeline of buying steps from the customers perspective